-All student progress reports and report cards are available on the OCVTS Parent Portal.
+All student progress reports and reports cards are available on the OCVTS Parent Portal.
 Progress reports can be generated at any time.
 Student report cards will be available to view on the portal upon the close of each marking period.
 Parents without access to the internet may request hard copies be mailed by contacting the main/attendance office of their child's center.

-Student/Parent Portal
+Parent Portal

-The Student and Parent Portals (RealTime) provide students and parents with the opportunity to view attendance, grades, assignments, and schedules.
+The Parent Portal (RealTime) provides parents with the opportunity to view their child's attendance, grades, assignments, and schedule.
 Letters that contain login and password information are sent through the mail directly to parents.
 In the event that this information is misplaced you can contact the main office.